-Conversely, glotzing at your smartphone (or any other device, for that matter) when you wake up will more than likely leave you feeling eneverated and anxious.
+Conversely, glotzing at your smartphone (or any other device, for that matter) when you wake up will more than likely leave you feeling enervated and anxious.

-If you’re wondering how to not look at your phone in the morning, this list, along with the infographic above, can help with that.
+If you’re wondering what to do in the morning instead of going on your phone, this list, along with the infographic above, can help with that.

 Engaging in a tech-free activity will distract you (in a good way) from the impulsive desire to check your phone for emails, updates, messages, etc.

 All of which can wait until you’re done spending time in solitude.